-- Officers identified a hierarchy using Natural England's function matrix which set out all functions of Green Infrastructure identified in the regional evidence base.
-The corridors were named and graded the more core functions they have, the higher up the hierarchy they are placed.
-Based on this approach, the regionally significant corridors in York are the Ouse, Foss and Derwent corridors (this includes the flood plains and the footpaths/ cycle ways alongside them) - 4.3.1 The Green Corridors and Green Wedges are a characteristic feature of York.
+Officers identified a hierarchy using Natural England's function matrix which set out all functions of Green Infrastructure identified in the regional evidence base.
+The corridors were named and graded - the more core functions they have, the higher up the hierarchy they are placed.
+Based on this approach, the regionally significant corridors in York are the Ouse, Foss and Derwent corridors (this includes the flood plains and the footpaths/ cycle ways alongside them)

+4.3.1 The Green Corridors and Green Wedges are a characteristic feature of York.
 They form large tracts of undeveloped land which largely extend from the countryside into the city.
 They prevent the lateral coalescence of different parts of the urban area and still retain the distinctive characteristic of earlier periods of individual settlements.
 The green wedges bring the countryside to within close proximity of the centre of the city.
 Their open nature allows views of the city to be enjoyed including important vistas towards the Minster.
-Upper Poppleton and Nether Poppleton provide many of these green corridors and wedges to York - 4.3.2 The green wedges comprise the historic "strays" and the Ouse "ings" and additional areas of undeveloped land which separate the existing urban form.
+The Poppletons provide many of these green corridors and wedges to the York

+4.3.2 The green wedges comprise the historic "strays" and the Ouse "ings" and additional areas of undeveloped land which separate the existing urban form.
 The river banks in Nether Poppleton have an important part to play in the protection of the rural aspect as well as providing additional floodplain for the Ouse.
-The River Ouse skirts the northern border of Nether Poppleton. - 4.3.3 The villages surrounding York (including Upper Poppleton and Nether Poppleton) contribute, both individually and in conjunction with each other, to the setting and the special character of the city through their intrinsic form and character, distribution, and relationship with the surrounding agricultural landscape.
+The River Ouse skirts the northern border of Nether Poppleton.

+4.3.3 The villages surrounding York (including the Poppletons) contribute, both individually and in conjunction with each other, to the setting and the special character of the city through their intrinsic form and character, distribution, and relationship with the surrounding agricultural landscape.
 This has helped engender their separate sense of community distinct from the urban area of York.
-The Village Design Statement highlights the relationship that the Poppletons have with other villages Para 4(vii) (VDS). - 4.3.4 This Neighbourhood Plan when adopted will ensure that the Green aspects that surround the villages and clearly identify their rural setting will be retained.
+The Village Design Statement highlights the relationship that the Poppletons have with other villages Para 4(vii) (VDS).

+4.3.4 This Neighbourhood Plan when adopted will ensure that the Green aspects that surround the villages and clearly identify their rural setting will be retained.
 This is particularly important to identify the boundary between the city and the rural countryside.
-It will help to fulfil the function of a green belt which is to prevent coalescence between the urban and rural areas. - 4.3.5 The area along the riverbank in Nether Poppleton needs to be protected because of the biodiversity of wild life.
+It will help to fulfil the function of a green belt which is to prevent coalescence between the urban and rural areas.

+4.3.5 The area along the riverbank in Nether Poppleton needs to be protected because of the biodiversity of wild life.
 Kingfishers, otters, deer and other wild life are frequently seen in the area.
 It is also prone to flooding and is a valuable asset in protecting York centre from flooding.
 Upstream at Moor Monkton there is a large water extraction point, which is monitored during times of flood.
-Without this much of the centre of York would be under water more frequently. - 4.3.6 The open access to the green spaces and countryside walks is much prized as noted by 88% of local residents in a recent survey (2014 report) on the plan4poppleton website.
-Green infrastructure in Poppleton particularly refers to green corridors, green wedges, village greens, common land, river bank, wild life areas, roadside swathes, paddocks, sports field area, allotment sites, walking and equestrian routes.
+Without this much of the centre of York would be under water more frequently.

+4.3.6 The open access to the green spaces and countryside walks is much prized as noted by 88% of local residents in a recent survey (2014 report) on the plan4poppleton website

+Green Infrastructure Policy PNP 2 A

+The green infrastructure within and surrounding the Poppletons (G 1) will be protected and enhanced and will be expanded as the opportunity arises.

-Green Infrastructure PNP 2
+Green Infrastructure Policy PNP 2 B